-Levitate is a relationship-focused marketing platform that helps businesses send personalized, one-to-one messages at scale.
+Levitate is a relationship-driven marketing platform built to help businesses communicate with clients through personalized, one-to-one outreach at scale.

 Is Levitate HIPAA compliant?
 Yes, based on our research, Levitate can be HIPAA compliant.